 7. Walnuts

-Walnuts are a type of nut that are native to North America and Asia.
+Walnuts are a type of nut that is native to North America and Asia.
 Walnuts are crunchy and tasty, and they are loaded with nutrients and antioxidants.
 They are especially high in healthy fats, fiber, and protein, which can help you feel full and satisfied.

 Walnuts can also help you sleep better, as they contain melatonin, magnesium, and tryptophan.
 Melatonin is a hormone that can regulate your sleep-wake cycle and help you fall asleep faster and deeper.
 Magnesium is a mineral that can relax your muscles, calm your nervous system, and reduce stress.
 Tryptophan is an amino acid that can increase the production of serotonin and melatonin.